telerik/kendo-ui-core/docs/api/javascript/mobile/ui/listview.md

 ### itemChange

-Fires when a new item is added to the listview (usually in virtual mode).
+Fires when a new item is added to the listview. **The event is used in virtual (endless scrolling) mode only.**

 #### Example